ansible/awx/awx/ui_next/SEARCH.md

 ## UX Considerations

-Historically, the code that powers search in the AngularJS version of the AWX/Tower UI is very complex and prone to bugs.
+Historically, the code that powers search in the AngularJS version of the AWX UI is very complex and prone to bugs.
 In order to reduce that complexity, we've made some UX decisions to help make the code easier to maintain.

 **ALL query params namespaced and in url bar**